 Arranging for an appropriately accredited body to undertake all required reviews and audits, and reporting on the outcomes of these to relevant people/bodies.

-If the same person is responsible for payments and/or invoicing and/or banking, detail those activities here and specify the person – who must not be the same person – responsible for reviewing payments made and billed to others.
+If the same person is responsible for payments and/or invoicing and/or banking, detail those activities here and specify the person or people – who must not include the same person – responsible for reviewing payments made and billed to others.

 Providing or arranging for the provision of financial training/professional development where the financial knowledge or skill of anyone in the organisation is not sufficient to meet their responsibilities.